 Research Projects

-- Adapting sandboxing to modern TEEs; this project is my current focus.
-Inspired by papers like Ryoan, I am exploring an alternative threat model, where an application is not trusted to not leak or retain sensitive data.
-We are exploring covert channels between an application and hypervisor, defenses for them, and how our model might interact across a heterogeneous computational environment.
-The current direction is very WIP, but there will be more updates soon!
+- Adapting sandboxing to TEEs; this project is my current focus.
+Inspired by papers like Ryoan, I am exploring a powerful threat model where neither an application nor a hypervisor is not trusted to not leak sensitive data.
+We are exploring covert channels between an application and hypervisor and defenses for them, particularly for large language models.
+I am working on a paper on this topic.

 - "SATerm" - eBPF Termination.
 Under Professor Dan Williams (ROSA), I contributed to a project exploring the termination of long-running eBPF extensions.
-We submitted to USENIX ATC '25 with mixed reviews; currently the paper is paused, but the work is being upstreamed to Linux.
+We submitted to USENIX ATC '25 with mixed reviews; currently the paper is being lead by another student, and some of the work is being upstreamed to Linux.

 - "Native Enclave" - for our Research in Security class project, I worked with Yulu Pan on porting Keystone, a RISC-V TEE implementation, to uClinux (Linux without virtual memory), to try to explore how the idea of TEEs could be extended to become a first-class memory protection mechanism in a "native enclave" system.
 Unfortunately, Keystone is pretty tied to virtual memory, but I hope to revisit this idea for a future project.